-- Long Term Planning is based on the PSHE Association objectives which incorporate the objectives of Relationships and Health Education. - Medium Term Planning is set for each year group, with each unit having clear objectives which are then included in the short term planning. - Short Term Planning is on a weekly basis.
+- Long Term Planning is based on the statutory guidance given by the government.
+The Twinkl scheme of work is used in school which is also based on PSHE Association objectives.
+They incorporate the objectives of Relationships and Health Education. - Medium Term Planning is set for each year group, with each unit having clear objectives which are then included in the short term planning. - Short Term Planning is on a weekly basis.
 These take into account the needs of the particular abilities within the class and work is differentiated to meet those needs.
 Short term planning clearly shows the learning objectives for that lesson, the main input of the lesson, including key questions, and the organisation of differentiated activities in order for learning to take place for all pupils.
-The planned assessments show the focus for the learning outcomes of the lesson. - Commando Joe's Programme missions complement the PSHE and Relationships Education in the school and teaches key character traits linked to a range of objectives. - Planning takes into account the high emphasis which the school places on the pupils' character traits. - Assessment opportunities are built in to each lesson, with an assessment outcomes grid for completion after each lesson. - Planning sheets are annotated with information regarding pupils' progress, and difficulties or misconceptions are noted which will be addressed in future lessons. - Teaching assistants make an important contribution to class, group and individual work and their contributions are planned into the lessons accordingly.
+The planned assessments show the focus for the learning outcomes of the lesson.

+- Assessment opportunities are built in to each lesson, with an assessment outcomes grid for completion after each lesson. - Planning sheets are annotated with information regarding pupils' progress, and difficulties or misconceptions are noted which will be addressed in future lessons. - Teaching assistants make an important contribution to class, group and individual work and their contributions are planned into the lessons accordingly.